CarlosMoyaT/CarlosMoyaT-Spring-boot-microservicios/README.md

 The platform allows users to browse events, check availability, and book tickets through a distributed system with asynchronous communication.

-## Why this project?

-I wanted to go beyond a simple CRUD application and explore how real distributed systems handle concerns like service independence, asynchronous communication, fault tolerance, and observability.
-Also how works microservices architecture, communication between them and how to consume data one each other.

----

 ## Architecture